"24-hour woman" + X Hour Woman Concept

 The live-streaming aspect both diminishes, disperses and democratises the significance of the artistic action and its implicit message, simultaneously;

 With a lack meaningful forums to turn to, social media also comes in to play as a new performance platform that potentially dilutes potentially meaningful transmission of information.
-At the same time the cyberworld offers a platform for artistic expression an showcase, that serves as a vanguard channel for new ideas and movements that otherwise will be suppressed by structural inequality, upheld by institutionalisation of artistic recognition and financial support.
+At the same time the cyberworld offers a platform for artistic expression and showcase, and serves as a vanguard channel for new ideas and movements that otherwise will be suppressed by structural inequality, upheld by institutionalisation of artistic recognition and financial support. #democratizationofart

 With the knowledge that a sound action* is to take place, the immediate question seem to be how the performer then avoids sleep and bathroom breaks.
 This line of though could prove as testament that productivity does not create compassion for the producing subject - it only create more demands.